 MATH 2001 - Introduction to Discrete Mathematics

 Introduces the ideas of rigor and proof through an examination of basic set theory, existential and universal quantifiers, elementary counting, discrete probability, and additional topics.
-Department enforced prerequisite: MATH 1300 or MATH 1310 or APPM 1345 or APPM 1350 (minimum grade C-).
+Credit not granted for this course and MATH 2002.

 MATH 3140 - Abstract Algebra 1